DevJaiswal79/DevJaiswal79/README.md

 Web Developer and a Programmer
 ------------------------------

-I am a fresher in Computer Science and Engineering and I've deep interest in Development, Programming and learning Blockchain Technologies.
+I am a fresher in Computer Science and Engineering and I've deep interest in Development, Programming and Blockchain Technologies.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [devj8496@gmail.com](mailto:devj8496@gmail.com)